sg893052/sonic-buildimage/L3/DHCP_Relay/dhcp_relay_enhancements.md

 * `%p` - name of the interface on which request was received, for example: Vlan100.
 * `%h:%p` - hostname of the switch followed by interface name.

 The default format type is `%p`.
 The format types can be configured per-client interface.
+The option 82 is applicable to DHCPv4 packets only.

 ```
 # DHCP Option 82 - circuit id format examples